nethesis/parceler/README.md

 ## Production

-The production environment is composed by the following services:

-- `nginx`: nginx frontend that handles http requests.
-- `php`: php-fpm that runs a Parceler instance.
-- `scheduler`: scheduler dispatcher for worker.
-- `worker`: worker that handles all jobs sent to queues.

-It's advised to use a reverse proxy to handle the SSL termination and load balancing.
+The same services used for development are used for production, it's advised to use a reverse proxy to handle the SSL termination and load balancing.

 ### Parceler Configuration

 The parceler service is being configured through an environment file, you can find the example in `.env.prod.example`.
-While some of the values are self-explanatory, there are a few that you need to manually set:
+While most values are self-explanatory, there are a few that you need to manually set:

 - `APP_KEY`: The application key, you can generate one using the development environment using `php artisan key:generate --show`.